replicatedhq/docs/docs/packaging-an-application/docker-swarm.md

 url        = "/docs/packaging-an-application/docker-swarm"
 +++

-If your application is defined as a Docker Compose version 3 or 3.1 yaml file, Replicated can provide the same standard functionality deploying your application via the [Docker Swarm](https://docs.docker.com/engine/swarm/) scheduler as a [Docker Stack](https://docs.docker.com/docker-cloud/apps/stacks/).
+If your application is defined as a Docker Compose version 3 or 3.1 yaml file, Replicated can provide the same standard functionality deploying your application via the [Docker Swarm](https://docs.docker.com/engine/swarm/) scheduler as a [Docker Stack](https://docs.docker.com/docker-cloud/apps/stacks/) as of Replicated {{< version version="2.7.0" >}}.
 Using the Swarm scheduler, you can use all of the Swarm functionality including overlay networks, DNS service discovery, Docker secrets and more.
 To see a full example, check out the [Voting App example](/examples/swarm-votingapp).

 ## Differences from the Replicated scheduler